Topics Devops What is a site reliability engineer?

 System admin tasks generally include maintaining reliability and performance, fixing issues and errors, automating tasks, responding to incidents, and managing on-call responsibilities.

-When it comes to development, SREs spend a significant amount of time building infrastructure-based processes or methodologies to be used by software engineers on the site reliability team or in cross-functional environments.
+When it comes to development tasks, SREs spend a significant amount of time building infrastructure-based processes or methodologies to be used by software engineers on the site reliability team or in cross-functional environments.
 For example, they might develop a process for around-the-clock monitoring of performance and service latency.

-SREs collaborate closely with product managers and their teams, trying to ensure that the stated vision for a product is compatible with non-functional system requirements – namely performance, latency, availability, and security.
+In the development, cycle SREs collaborate closely with product managers and their teams, ensuring that the stated vision for a product is compatible with non-functional system requirements – namely performance, latency, availability, and security.
 They also work with engineering teams at the staging phase of the build process to ensure optimal delivery efficiency.

 What a site reliability engineer brings to an organization